enzonjagi/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles lists the long format of the contents in a folder, inclusive of hidden ones 5-listfilesdigitonly lists likeabove, but displays USERID and GROUPID in digits 6-firstdirectory creates a directory in the /tmp/ directory
+4-listmorefiles lists the long format of the contents in a folder, inclusive of hidden ones 5-listfilesdigitonly lists likeabove, but displays USERID and GROUPID in digits 6-firstdirectory creates a directory in the /tmp/ directory 7-movethatfile moves the /tmp/betty file into the /tmp/holberton folder